Sl-Alex/CANopenEditor/README.md

 It is a work in progress and is rapidly changing.

-Every attempt has been made to comply with the revelant DSP306 and other standards and esd files from multile sources have been tested for loading and saving as been (at times) validated for errors using EDS conformance tools.
+Every attempt has been made to comply with the revelant DSP306 and other standards and EDS files from multiple sources have been tested for loading and saving as been (at times) validated for errors using EDS conformance tools.

 With many thanks to the following contributors for spotting my mistakes and